joshua-smith4/DLV/README.md

 (2) Check the backend of Keras:

-The backend of Keras needs to be changed by editing the ~/.keras/keras.json file into the following format:
+The backend of Keras needs to be changed by editing the ~/.keras/keras.json file :

     "backend": "theano",
     "image_dim_ordering": "th"